inetrg/inet-nm/README.md

 ### inet-nm-update-from-os

 This command is used to cache a list of boards and features.
+The default commands are compatible with [RIOT OS](https://www.riot-os.org/) but can be overridden for other systems.

 ```
 $ inet-nm-update-from-os -h